taqwajbeen/pdsnd_github/README.md

 - You can choose to view more chunks or exit the raw data view.
 6. Finally, you will be asked if you want to restart the program.
 Enter "yes" to restart or any other input to exit.
+7.To view the analysis of Chicago Bikeshare data,open the Tableau workbook.